|Title||Energetic and environmental constraints on the community structure of benthic microbial mats in Lake Fryxell, Antarctica|

 |Publication Type||Journal Article|

 |Authors||Dillon, ML, Hawes, I, Jungblut, AD, Mackey, TJ, Eisen, JA, Doran, PT, Sumner, DY|

-Ecological communities are commonly thought to be controlled by the dynamics of energy flow through environments.
-Two of the most important energetic constraints on all communities are photosynthetically active radiation (PAR) and oxygen concentration ([O2]).
-Microbial mats growing on the bottom of Lake Fryxell, Antarctica, span environmental gradients in PAR and [O2], which we used to test the extent to which each controls community structure.
-Metagenomic analyses showed variation in the diversity and relative abundances of Archaea, Bacteria, and Eukaryotes across three [O2] and PAR conditions.
-Where [O2] saturated the mats or was absent from the overlying water, PAR structured the community.
-Where [O2] varied within mats, microbial communities changed across covarying PAR and [O2] gradients.
-Diversity negatively correlated with [O2] and PAR through mat layers in each habitat suggesting that, on the millimeter-scale, communities are structured by the optimization of energy use.
-In contrast, [O2] positively correlated with diversity and affected the distribution of dominant populations across the three habitats, suggesting that meter-scale diversity is structured by energy availability.
-The benthic microbial communities in Lake Fryxell are thus structured by energy flow in a scale-dependent manner.
+Ecological communities are regulated by the flow of energy through environments.
+Energy flow is typically limited by access to photosynthetically active radiation (PAR) and oxygen concentration (O2).
+The microbial mats growing on the bottom of Lake Fryxell, Antarctica, have well-defined environmental gradients in PAR and (O2).
+We analyzed the metagenomes of layers from these microbial mats to test the extent to which access to oxygen and light controls community structure.
+We found variation in the diversity and relative abundances of Archaea, Bacteria and Eukaryotes across three (O2) and PAR conditions: high (O2) and maximum PAR, variable (O2) with lower maximum PAR, and low (O2) and maximum PAR.
+We found distinct communities structured by the optimization of energy use on a millimeter-scale across these conditions.
+In mat layers where (O2) was saturated, PAR structured the community.
+In contrast, (O2) positively correlated with diversity and affected the distribution of dominant populations across the three habitats, suggesting that meter-scale diversity is structured by energy availability.
+Microbial communities changed across covarying gradients of PAR and (O2).
+The comprehensive metagenomic analysis suggests that the benthic microbial communities in Lake Fryxell are structured by energy flow across both meter- and millimeter-scales.